Acacia-AI-Society/laundry_bot/bot_help.md

 💡 *Pro-Tips*
 • *Wrong Level?* You can switch between Level 9 and Level 17 views directly in the /menu.
 • *Conflict?* If a machine is running physically but the bot says "Available", just override it.
 If the bot says "Running" but it's empty, use the "Force Stop" button (this alerts the previous user).
+• *Override?* If a machine is available to use and previous user has collected their laundry, press the take over button to start your own timer.